wolearyc/ramannoodle/README.md

 $ pip install ramannoodle[torch]
 ```

 Ramannoodle includes interfaces with [pymatgen](https://pymatgen.org/).
-To use these interfaces, ramannoodle should be installed with the `[pymatgen]` option:
+To use these interfaces, ramannoodle should be installed with the `pymatgen` options group:

 ```
 $ pip install ramannoodle[pymatgen]